Winamp Open Source Story Is Over

 WinAmp deleted its entire GitHub repo.

-Even if there was any chance that the WinAmp idea could be revived, this action by the current software owners put the final nail in the coffin.
-With its series of unpredictable actions, showing a profound misunderstanding of the concept and philosophy around which open source is built, WinAmp has effectively ended its brief adventure in trying to revive its lost glory.
+With its series of unpredictable actions, showing a profound misunderstanding of the concept and philosophy around which open source is built, Winamp has effectively ended its brief adventure in trying to revive its lost glory.

-In summary, WinAmp was never open source, and its efforts to become open source were unrelated to that concept.
-So, farewell, WinAmp, and thanks for all the memories.
-But now it’s 2024, and times have changed.
+In summary, Winamp has never been open-source software, and its efforts to become so have been a complete disaster.
+So, farewell, Winamp, and thanks for all the memories.
+But now itโ€™s 2024, and times have changed.

 Bobby Borisov